 We hope this article has helped your decision making!
 We love packrafting and talking about packrafting, so if you need further information or help, feel free to get in touch!

 Keep reading to find more tips on packrafting gear.

 What gear do I need to go packrafting?

-The very minium you will need is a packraft of course, a paddel and a PFD.
-In whitewater you will also need a helmet and appropriate clothes which usually is a wetsuit or a drysuit.
+The very minium you will need is a packraft, a paddel and a PFD.
+For whitewater paddling you will also need a helmet and appropriate clothing which usually inlcudes a wetsuit or a drysuit.
 Please read this article for gear you should wear when paddling whitewater: Protective Equipment for paddling in whitewater.

 What packraft paddle is best?